Illine/geomagnetic/README.md

 ## How to run this project?

-**Note that** upon the first start-up the application you will need the Internet because a gradle wrapper will be downloaded, also you should have an installed Docker and Docker Compose!
+**Note that** before the first start-up of the application you will need the Internet because a Gradle Wrapper will be downloaded, also you should have an installed Docker and Docker Compose!

 ### Build
-The application is built via a next gradle command:
+The application can be built via one of the next gradle command:

-`gradlew build`
+`./gradlew build` on a Linux machine
+`gradlew.bat build` on a Windows machine

 ### Docker

-**Before you start make sure a build passes without errors!**
+**Before you start, make sure a build passes without errors!**

 #### Development mode
-If you'd like to launch this project yourself (as a developer, for example) you have to clone the project and build artifact, after that run
+If you want to launch this project yourself (as a developer, for example) you should have a cloned project and assembled artifact, after that run a command:
 `source weather_env.sh && docker-compose -f docker-compose.yaml -f docker-compose-dev.yaml up -d`
 in a root directory of the one.

 Images will be created and run:
-* postgres:9.5-alpine as config-service, a port 5432
+* _postgres:9.5-alpine as config-service, a port 5432_
-* weather/config-service:dev as config-service, a port 8888
+* _weather/config-service:dev as config-service, a port 8888_
-* weather/geomagnetic-api:dev as geomagnetic-api, a port 8001
+* _weather/geomagnetic-api:dev as geomagnetic-api, a port 8001_

-For comfortable a developing and testing the all services are launched via a 'bridge' network mode.
+For a comfortable developing and testing all services are launched via a 'bridge' network mode.

-When you will need to stop a running application to input a command:
+When you will need to stop a running application, input a command:
 `source weather_env.sh && docker-compose -f docker-compose.yaml -f docker-compose-dev.yaml -v --rmi all`
-in a root of the of the project.
+in a root of the project.

-After completed the command the all images will be removed (include a postgres!), also will be deleted a created networks and volumes.
+After completion of the command, the images will be removed (include a postgres!), also created networks and volumes will be deleted.

+#### Testing mode

+#### Production mode

 #### License
 [MIT](LICENSE)